KragWu/MuscleTracker/README.md

 ### Angular

-You can start a mock with wiremock, you need to get the JAR file Wiremock-Standalone, use this link (version 3.13.1 - 17/10/2025): https://repo1.maven.org/maven2/org/wiremock/wiremock-standalone/3.13.1/wiremock-standalone-3.13.1.jar
+You can start a mock with Wiremock, you need to get the JAR file Wiremock-Standalone, use this link (version 3.13.1 - 17/10/2025): https://repo1.maven.org/maven2/org/wiremock/wiremock-standalone/3.13.1/wiremock-standalone-3.13.1.jar

 Place the JAR in the folder `wiremock-config` and remove the version in the filename.